-2. Post-Accident Testing
+3. Post-Accident Testing

-Post-accident drug and alcohol testing will be conducted on employees following an accident.
+Post-accident drug and alcohol testing will be conducted on employees following an accident where reasonable suspicion indicators also exist to support the testing.

 Alcohol: Post-accident alcohol test shall be administered within two hours following an accident and no test may be administered after eight hours.